Knoekus/Carcassonne_online/README.md

-# Carcassonne_online
+# Carcassonne Online
- Online game of Carcassonne
+Digital, online version of the German board game Carcassonne.

+## Installation
+TBD

+## License
+This program is licensed using the MIT license.